-The Florida Youthful Offender Act was created to provide the trial court with adult sentencing alternatives for certain offenders under age twenty-one who meet the eligibility criteria for sentencing as a youthful offender.
+The Florida Youthful Offender Act was created to provide the trial court with adult sentencing alternatives for certain offenders under twenty-one (21) years of age who meet the eligibility criteria for sentencing as a youthful offender.

-The purpose of the youthful offender act was improving the chances of correction and successful reentry to the community of youthful offenders sentenced to prison.
+The purpose of the youthful offender act was to improve the chances of correction and successful reentry to the community.

 The court has four sentencing options for a youthful offender: